guillerg86/zabbix/configs/xcp-ng/README.md

 # Templates

+Tested on Zabbix 6.4 version but sure will Work on 6.0, 6.2 and maybe earlier versions

 ## Template XCP-ng 8.2

 This template is for the Hipervisor XCP-ng 8.2.
 Execute a discovery for all VMs inside Hypervisor, for each VM discovered, Zabbix create a new Host (Host Prototype) and assign a new Template XCP-ng 8.2 Guest VM with this parameters.

 - HOST: VM UUID
 - VISIBLE NAME: NAME_LABEL VM

 ## Template XCP-ng 8.2 Guest VM